 Lake of Menteith is situated on the Carse of Stirling.
-It is quite unusual to find a "lake" in Scotland because most bodies of water are called "loch".
+It is quite unusual to find a "lake" in Scotland because most bodies of water are called "lochs".
 Until the 19th century it was known as the "Loch of Menteith".
-No explanation is provided why the Loch became a lake, although there are many theories!
+No explanation is provided why the Loch became a Lake, although there are many theories!

-When the lake freezes the so called “Bonspiel” or Grand Match takes place.
-This is the only outdoor curling tournament in Scotland.
+When the lake freezes over, which happens during harsh Winters, the so called “Bonspiel” or Grand Match takes place.
+This is one of the few outdoor curling tournaments in Scotland.